osfanbuff63/osfanbuff63.tech/_posts/2022-07-04-how-to-install-ubuntu-on-chromebook.md

 ## The problems with Crouton

 The script Canonical uses in that guide is [crouton](https://github.com/dnschneid/crouton), which [went maintance-only in late 2021](https://github.com/dnschneid/crouton/discussions/4654), and so the default (xenial) is EOL, and focal is in "beta", and jammy isn't supported at all, although there [is a PR for it](https://github.com/dnschneid/crouton/pull/4727).
-You also end up with a very barebones version of Ubuntu, which isn't ideal.
+You also end up with a very barebones version of Ubuntu, which isn't ideal on most Chromebooks.
+(And if that isn't the case, then why would you want Ubuntu?
+Chrome OS is probably fine for your purposes)

 In theory, you could also use [Crostini](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/containers_and_vms.md), but I'm just assuming that you want more than that.